Who was this child? MC Doe 51A has never been identified.

 Defense attorney Dan Cogdell also cross-examined Capt.
 Byrnes.
 Byrnes admitted that from March 2, 1993, there never was any intention to let any of the Davidians simply leave: Texas Rangers were going to arrest anyone who came out.
 Asked if he was given a list of persons to be "processed," he answered evasively:

-Texas Ranger Capt.
-Alan Byrnes: We had, you know, some indication of who was in there, I don't think anybody had a complete list.
+Capt.
+Byrnes: We had, you know, some indication of who was in there, I don't think anybody had a complete list.

-Texas Ranger Capt.
-Alan Byrnes: Well, there wasn't a list as such, there was a list of, I assume, the people in there.
+Capt.
+Byrnes: Well, there wasn't a list as such, there was a list of, I assume, the people in there.
 I don't have that list, I've never, I don't guess, seen a list.
 I was told someone probably had a list.
+(Transcript pg.
+661)

 Spooks Run by ATF, Texas Rangers, and FBI

-Defense lawyer Mike DeGeurin cross-examining, asked if Capt.
-Byrnes had been given a list of the people still in the center.
+Defense lawyer Mike DeGuerin asked Capt.
+Byrnes if he had been given a list of the people still in the Center.
 Again Byrnes bobs and weaves concerning who was there;

-Texas Ranger Capt.
-Alan Byrnes: Yes, we were given a compilation of people, and it was derived from various sources.
+Capt.
+Byrnes: Yes, we were given a compilation of people, and it was derived from various sources.
 One of those sources was ATF.

-So the ATF had "confidential human sources" inside the Center feeding information to the ATF, and then the ATF was feeding that information to the Rangers.
+So the ATF had "confidential human sources" inside the Center, and then the ATF was feeding that information to the Rangers.
 And the ATF was just one of "various sources."

-Texas Ranger Capt.
-Alan Byrnes: I suppose there was.
+Capt.
+Byrnes: I suppose there was.
 I don't recall seeing that separate.
-All of the information was lumped together, Mr. DeGeurin, and—and—
+All of the information was lumped together, Mr. DeGuerin, and—and—

-Texas Ranger Capt.
-Alan Byrnes: Well, later on, because the information—I think the information was derived from information that the ATF had, information the FBI had and probably from information that our criminal intelligence people had and, then, probably from people who had been formerly in the compound.
+Capt.
+Byrnes: Well, later on, because the information—I think the information was derived from information that the ATF had, information the FBI had and probably from information that our criminal intelligence people had and, then, probably from people who had been formerly in the compound.
 But I—so, there was—that was one reason there was so much, I guess, unsureness about how many people were actually in there.
-(Transcript, pg.
+(Transcript pg.
 676)

 Throughout the above testimony, Capt.
 Byrnes showed himself to be a devious, evasive witness.
 Yet he was not called on it; he was not compelled to answer the questions.
 Why would the question of a list of names of the Branch Davidians provoke such devious responses?